Mattie/cataclysm/README.md

 ### Does it call OpenAI constantly?
 That seems excessive.

 > Those dark powers are tempting to use, but `cataclysm` locally caches code created for each function signature.
 The second+ time it is called, the cached code is used-- so it'll be a lot faster.
 It's recommended that if you are insane enough to ship code using `cataclysm` that you ship the code files.
-In the future (soon) there will be a setting to prevent `doom` generation so you can use it during development but the resulting code is frozen.
-If you want to look at the code for a generation, they typically live in `./datafiles/cataclysm/code/<functionname>.yml`.
+If you wish to `doom` generation, you can use `doom.chosen` to ensure the released code never tries to generate any code.
+If you want to look at the code for a generation, they typically live in `./datafiles/cataclysm/code/<functionname>.yml` or can be previewed with `doom.impending`.
 >
 > Note that when code is first generated and exec'd, if there is an error raised, it will re-generate the code one more time and try again.
 If it fails then, you've stumped the AI and you may need to provide more guidance (or install more modules).